fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/overview.md

 * Email address
 * Mobile number

 While Cybrilla POA performs **KYC and BAV checks** at the time of order processing, you can choose to do these checks earlier as per your onboarding User experience design.
-You can utilise [FPdocs, Bank account verification](https://fintechprimitives.com/docs/api/#bank-account-verification-early-access) and [FPdocs, KYC Check](https://fintechprimitives.com/docs/api/#kyc-checks).
+You can utilise [FPDocs, Bank account verification](https://fintechprimitives.com/docs/api/#bank-account-verification-early-access) and [FPDocs, KYC Check](https://fintechprimitives.com/docs/api/#kyc-checks).

 * **KYC Check**: If you wish to perform [KYC Check](https://fintechprimitives.com/docs/api/#kyc-checks), you'll need to sign up with a KRA.
 Cybrilla currently supports CVL KYC (charges apply).
 * **Bank Account Verification (BAV)**: Supported via Razorpay (charges apply).